-Before we had her, I researched day in and day out about the latest and greatest on the market.
-It was one of the fun ways we got to prep for her, and I love knowing the what and why of the products I'm buying.
-One of the biggest blessings during my pregnancy was that I got to journey alongside my sister, who was 3 weeks further along.
-It was THE BEST.
+Before we had the baby, I researched day in and day out about all things baby that was on the market.
+It was one of the fun ways we got to prep for Rhona, and I always want to the what and why behind the products I'm buying.
+One of the biggest blessings during my pregnancy was that I got to journey alongside my sister, who was 3 weeks ahead of me.
 Even though it's my first and her third, it was a really special time for us.
 Together we sought out to find and research all things baby.
 Funny thing is, we never read into sleep training, which looking back, was not our brightest idea.
-To sift through the best of the best, here are my go-to sites for product reviews and registry help: Babylist, The Bump, Peace Love Organic Mom, The Gentle Nursery, and magicbeans.
-Most of these items were chosen because they fit our lifestyle, aesthetic, and they take up minimal storage space.
-Working with our cozy place, any baby items that could serve multiple purposes were a win in my book.
+I thought babies just slept when they're tired - oh, how I was so so wrong.
+Now what you're really here for - the essentials list!

 Bassinet // We have the Guava Family Lotus Bassinet + Travel Crib.
 We love that the Lotus Bassinet can be moved anywhere around the house and we've taken advantage of it by moving it numerous times, sometimes a couple times a day.

 Infant Car Seat // In the beginning, we were leaning towards just getting the convertible car seat with an infant insert so we could get more use out of it but I'm so grateful we got this infant car seat by Maxi-Cosi.
-It's SO lightweight, easy to clean, and attaches to our stroller.
+It's SO lightweight, easy to clean, and it attaches to our stroller.

-Diaper Pail // I didn't register for one, but I ended up purchasing one a month before Ro arrived and we've used it every day since she has been home.
+Diaper Pail // I didn't register for one, but I ended up purchasing one a month before Rhona arrived and we've used it every day since she has been home.
 A true essential.
 The one we have is stainless steel so it keeps all the stench in.
 You can also use any trash bag in this one - no tailor-made bags needed!